Affiliate Faculty

 PhD, Free University Amsterdam

 Dr. Forster teaches theology and is a senior fellow at the Center for Transformational Churches at TEDS.
-In addition to his work at TEDS, Dr. Forster is the president of Karam Fellowship, a learning community of theological educators dedicated to theology for the life of the world, and editor of the peer-reviewed journal Faith & Flourishing.
-He serves as the chair of the Public Theology section of the Evangelical Theological Society, and on the board of Kenosha Christian Academy.
+In addition to his work at TEDS, Dr. Forster is the president of Karam Fellowship, a learning community of theological educators dedicated to theology for the life of the world, and senior editor of the peer-reviewed journal Faith & Flourishing.
+He serves as the chair of the Public Theology section of the Evangelical Theological Society and is an emeritus member of the board of Kenosha Christian Academy.
 He is the author or coauthor of nine books, including John Locke's Politics of Moral Consensus (Cambridge, 2005), The Contested Public Square (IVP, 2008), The Joy of Calvinism (Crossway, 2012), Joy for the World (Crossway, 2014) and The Keynesian Revolution and Our Empty Economy (Palgrave, 2019), as well as numerous scholarly and popular articles.
-He is the editor or coeditor of six books, including Faithfully Rendering God's Word (Credo, 2020).
+He is the editor or co-editor of six books, including Faithfully Rendering God's Word (Credo, 2020).

 James E. Gruenewald